 - 1. Unless otherwise specified in the Rules or Schedule for the Vaulting Event/Competition, elimination means that the Vaulter may not continue in the current Event/Competition. - 2.
 The Ground Jury /Judge at A must, during a Vaulting Event/Competition apply elimination in the following instances: - 2.1.
-Starting before the signal is given and touching the handles, the pad or the horse.
+Starting before the signal is given and touching the handles, the pad or the horse. - 2.2.

-- 2.2.
 Other equipment or equipment used differently than described in RULE 718.2 - 2.3.
 Mounting the Horse after an interruption signalled by the Judge, without waiting for the signal/bell. - 2.4.
 Vaulter and/or Horse leaving the Competition Arena (the Competition Arena will be considered the Arena from the beginning of sections of entrance and exit of the Arena, incorporating the Lunging circle and the Judges table) without permission of the Ground Jury, including prior to starting. - 2.5.
-An accident to the Vaulter or to the Horse, which prevents them from completing the Competition (exception is an accident to a Squad member). - 2.6.
-The Horse resisting for 15-20 consecutive seconds during the Test. - 3.
-The Ground Jury /Judge at A may, at their own discretion, eliminate in the following instances: - 3.1.
-If the Judge at A suspects fresh blood anywhere on the Horse during the test, he/she will stop the Horse to check for blood.
+An accident to the Vaulter or to the Horse, which prevents them from completing the Competition (exception is an accident to a Squad member).

+- 2.6.
+The Horse resisting for 15-20 consecutive seconds during the Test. - 2.7 If the Judge at A suspects fresh blood anywhere on the Horse during the test, they will stop the Horse to check for blood.
 If the Horse shows fresh blood, it will be eliminated.
 The elimination is final.
-If the Judge through examination clarifies that the Horse has no fresh blood, the Horse may resume and finish its test. - 3.2.
-If the Steward/Official discovers fresh blood in the Horse's mouth during the check at the end of the test, he/she informs the Judge at A, who will eliminate the Competitive Unit. - 3.3.
-If the Steward/Official discovers fresh blood anywhere else on the Horse's body (i.e. other than the Horse's mouth) during the check at the end of the test, the Competitive Unit is not automatically eliminated.
-The Chief Steward shall inform the Judge at A whether the Horse is fit to continue in following competition(s) in the Event.
-The Judge at A will take a decision on the Horse's fitness to continue, based on the Veterinarian's advice.
-If the Judge at A decides the Horse is not fit to continue, the Horse will not be permitted to take part in any further Competition(s) or tests at the Event, but the result(s) obtained by the Competitive Unit in any Competition(s) or tests already completed shall stand. - 3.4.
-If the Horse is eliminated pursuant to the above, or if the Horse is injured during the test and starts bleeding after finishing the test, it should be examined by a Veterinarian prior to the next Competition to determine if it is fit to continue in the Event the following day(s).
-The decision of the Veterinarian is not subject to appeal.
-Horses bleeding on the flank(s), in the mouth or nose or marks indicating excessive use of the whip anywhere on the Horse (in minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip Officials may authorize the rinsing or
+If the Judge through examination clarifies that the Horse has no fresh blood, the Horse may resume and finish its test. - 2.8 If the FEI Steward discovers fresh blood in the Horse's mouth during the check at the end of the test (Article 719.4), they inform the Judge at A, who will eliminate the Competitive Unit. - 2.9 If the FEI Steward discovers fresh blood anywhere else on the Horse's body (i.e. other than the Horse's mouth) during the check at the end of the test, the Competitive Unit is not automatically eliminated.
+The FEI Chief Steward shall inform the Judge at A whether the Horse is fit to continue in following competition(s) in the Event.
+The Judge at A will take a decision on the Horse's fitness to continue, based on the FEI Veterinarian's advice.
+If the Judge at A decides the Horse is not fit to continue, the Horse will not be permitted to take part in any further Competition(s) or tests at the Event, but the result(s) obtained by the Competitive Unit in any Competition(s) or tests already completed shall stand. - 2.10 If the Horse is eliminated pursuant to the above, or if the Horse is injured during the test and starts bleeding after finishing the test, it should be examined by an FEI Veterinarian prior to the next Competition to determine if it is fit to continue in the Event the following day(s).
+The decision of the FEI Veterinarian is not subject to appeal.